bryceaskey/anthocyanin-accumulation/README.md

 ### preprocessData.R -
 Function to calculate parameters necessary for centering and scaling of mean color index values.
 The function can be called from the console with the following syntax: transformParameters <- preprocessData(imageData)
-- imageData - output list of dataframes from meanColorIndexValues.R.
-Contains mean color index values for each image in the imagePath directory in 5 color spaces.
+- imageData - output of meanColorIndexValues.R.
+A list of data frame which contain mean color index values for each image in the imagePath directory in 5 color spaces.

 ### prepareData.R -
+Function to automate the merging of sample NAI data with mean color index values.
+The function can be called from the console with the following syntax: allData <- prepareData(imageData)
+- imageData - output of meanColorIndexValues.R.
+A list of data frame which contain mean color index values for each image in the imagePath directory in 5 color spaces.

 ### trainModels.R -
+Function to train 22 regression models from the "caret" package with mean color index values in 5 color spaces.
+Input data must first be merged, centered, and scaled with the functions preprocessData.R and prepareData.R.
+To loop through data from each color space, the function can be called from the console with the following syntax: allModels <- vector("list", 5) for(i in 1:length(allData)){
+  allModels[[i]] <- trainModels(allData[[i]], transformParams[[i]])
+}
+names(allModels) <- c("sRGB", "HSV", "YIQ", "YCbCr", "Lab")

 ### testModels.R -

+### makeHeatmap.R -

 ## Data:
 ## Appendix S1